Order of Merit of the Republic of Poland

 The Order of Merit of the Republic of Poland (Order Zasługi Rzeczypospolitej Polskiej) is a Polish order of merit created in 1974, awarded to persons who have rendered great service to Poland.
 It is granted to foreigners or Poles resident abroad.
-As such it is sometimes referred to as a traditional "diplomatic order".
+As such, it is sometimes referred to as a traditional "diplomatic order".

 History

 The order was established by an act of 10 April 1974, as the Order of Merit of the Polish People's Republic (Order Zasługi Polskiej Rzeczypospolitej Ludowej).
 The need for the new order had arisen since the Order of the White Eagle had fallen into disuse after the foundation of the People's Republic.
 Reflecting this history, the two orders utilized similar colors and designs.
 The Order of Merit of the Polish People's Republic was awarded in five classes: Grand Cordon of the Order, Commandery with Star, Commandery, Gold Badge of the Order, and Silver Badge of the Order.
 It was awarded by the Polish Council of State.

 After the fall of communism in Poland in 1989, it was decided to retain the order, with necessary changes.
 Without a formal change of the 1974 act or the name of the order, the insignia were changed to the present ones by a presidential decree of 16 April 1991.
-The abbreviation "PRL" was changed to "RP," the Eagle was given a crown in accordance with Poland's new coat of arms, the date "1974" was removed from the reverse, and the color of the ribbon was changed from light cobalt blue to dark cobalt.
+The abbreviation "PRL" was changed to "RP," the Eagle was given a crown in accordance with Poland's original coat of arms, the date "1974" was removed from the reverse, and the color of the ribbon was changed from light cobalt blue to dark cobalt.

 Under an act of 16 October 1992, the order was reestablished under the name Order of Merit of the Republic of Poland (Order Zasługi Rzeczypospolitej Polskiej).

 Under the 1992 act, the order is awarded to foreigners or Poles resident abroad for distinguished contributions to international cooperation or cooperation between Poland and other countries.
 It is awarded by the President of Poland.
 Unlike the other national orders of Poland, it does not have a chapter.

 Recipients of the Grand Cross of the Order of Merit of the Republic of Poland, the highest award of the class, have included Queen Elizabeth II, Henry Kissinger, and Edward Mosberg.

 Degrees

-From 1974 to 1991 the Order was awarded in following classes:
+From 1974 to 1991 the Order was awarded in the following classes: